4300 N Josey Ln Suite 100 Carrollton, TX 75010

 Can periodontal surgery help me?

-Your periodontist may recommend periodontal surgery if you have gum disease.
-Periodontal surgery is necessary when the tissue around your teeth is unhealthy and cannot be repaired with non-surgical treatment like pocket depth reduction.
+We may recommend gum surgery if you have gum disease.
+You will need surgery if we cannot repair your gum tissue with non-surgical treatment like pocket depth reduction.

-“Pockets” form around the teeth when supporting tissue and bone are destroyed.
+When infection destroys the tissue and bone, it forms pockets around the teeth.
 Your bone and gum tissue should fit snugly around your teeth like a turtleneck around your neck.
-When you have periodontal disease, this supporting tissue and bone is destroyed, forming “pockets” around the teeth.

-Over time, these pockets become deeper, providing a larger space for bacteria to live.
+Over time, these pockets become deeper and provide a larger space for bacteria to live.
 As bacteria develop around the teeth, they can accumulate and advance under the gum tissue.
-These deep pockets collect even more bacteria, resulting in further bone and tissue loss.
-Eventually, if too much bone is lost, the teeth will need to be extracted.
+These deep pockets collect even more bacteria, which results in further bone and tissue loss.
+Eventually, if too much bone is lost, you will need teeth removed.